kevinkl/docker-node/README.md

 docker-node-cookbook
 ====================

-This cookbook is a wrapper for the official 'docker' cookbook, installing docker according to personal needs and references.
-Use it as a guide to implement your own 'docker' wrapper cookbook, and use as is if you are sure it covers all your needs.
+This cookbook is a wrapper for the official 'docker' cookbook, installing docker according to personal needs and preferences.
+Use it as a guide to implement your own 'docker' wrapper cookbook, and use 'as is' only if you are sure it covers all your needs.

 Supported Platforms
 -------------------

-CentOS 7.1.x
+CentOS 7.1
 Ubuntu 14.04

 Attributes